xapi-project/xapi-project.github.io/profiling/coverage.md

 ## Instrumenting an Oasis Project

-While instrumentation is easy on the level of a small file or project it is increasingly less so in a bigger project.
+While instrumentation is easy on the level of a small file or project it is challenging in a bigger project.
 We decided to focus on projects that are build with the [Oasis] build and packaging manager.
 These have a well-defined structure and compilation process that is controlled by a central `_oasis` file.
 This file describes for each library and binary its dependencies at a package level.
 From this, [Oasis] generates a `configure` script and compilation rules for the [OCamlbuild] system.
 [Oasis] is designed that the generated files can be shipped without requiring [Oasis] itself being available.

 Goals for instrumentation are: